 Members of the Pace strategy and creative content teams presented the Travel Lab at Content Marketing World.
-The six-hour intensive session covered how to make an enduring emotional connection between your brand and your target audience, practical examples of tailoring and repurposing content for different audiences, and a collection of channels and tactics that can be used to engage consumers along the travel
+The six-hour intensive session covered how to make an enduring emotional connection between your brand and your target audience, practical examples of tailoring and repurposing content for different audiences, and a collection of channels and tactics that can be used to engage consumers along the travel customer journey.

 The seasoned travel marketing team included Juliette Reynolds, Darren Frei and Katie Riddle, representing digital strategy, content direction and content strategy, respectively.

 Lab participants were from all sectors of travel, including destination-marketing organizations, cruise lines, hospitality groups and agencies, and software companies serving the industry.
 The audience’s level of expertise ranged from coordinator to VP, with representation from creative content production to social media to digital marketing.

 Conversation was lively, with questions around content scale, volume, costs and makeup, and ranged from the philosophical to the practical.
 The group seemed to enjoy the camaraderie of a shared mission (helping people go on vacation—how awesome is that?) and challenges (increased competition and commoditization) and helped each other through some of the attendees’ most pressing challenges.

 Individual modules were presented to allow attendees to build a campaign or program using the following presentations:

 Accelerating the Emotional Connection

 In any relationship, building an emotional connection is key.
 Brands are no different.
 In this presentation, we discuss why emotion is so important, who’s cultivating those connections in interesting ways and finally, how to take your brand from “meh” to true love with your consumers.
 This presentation focuses on the travel/hospitality/tourism sector but is applicable across industries.

 - Use authentic, storytelling content to form and maintain relationships